yandex-cloud/terraform-provider-yandex/docs/data-sources/mdb_postgresql_cluster.md

   - `backup_window_start` [Block].
 Time to start the daily backup, in the UTC timezone.
     - `hours` (Number).
 The hour at which backup will be started (UTC).
     - `minutes` (Number).
 The minute at which backup will be started.
   - `connection_manager` [Block].
 Connection Manager integration configuration for the cluster.
 If the block is omitted, the API enables the integration by default for newly created clusters.
-Disabling the integration after the cluster is created is not supported.
+Disabling the integration is not supported: `enabled = false` is rejected.
     - `connections_folder_id` (String).
 ID of the folder where connections for the cluster are created.
 Defaults to the cluster's folder if not specified.
     - `enabled` (Bool).
 Indicates whether Connection Manager integration is enabled for the cluster.
 Set to `true` to enable the integration.
 If the block is omitted, the API enables the integration by default for newly created clusters.
-Disabling the integration after the cluster is created is not supported.
+Disabling the integration is not supported: `enabled = false` is rejected.
     - `secrets_folder_id` (String).
 ID of the folder where connection secrets are created.
 Defaults to the cluster's folder if not specified.
   - `disk_size_autoscaling` [Block].
 Cluster disk size autoscaling settings.
     - `disk_size_limit` (**Required**)(Number).
 The overall maximum for disk size that limit all autoscaling iterations.
 See the [documentation](https://yandex.cloud/en/docs/managed-postgresql/concepts/storage#auto-rescale) for details.